-In this Cookies Statement, "We", "Us" and "Our" mean Rocket Bobs Cycle Works.
+In this Cookies Statement, "We", "Us" and "Our" mean Rocket Bobs, part of the 3FE group.
 Our address is Unit 20 Avro Gate, Broadmoor Road, South Marston Park, Swindon SN3 4AG, UK.
 When we refer to Our Websites we are referring to any website in the domain rocketbobs.biz and the website www.rocketbobs.biz.

 WHAT ARE COOKIES?